MSc Engineering with Management

 Programme structure

 The Engineering Design and Technology unit provides knowledge of the technologies on which the modern engineered world is built.
-It will introduce a combination of theoretical foundations, practical methods and tools to apply in the Global Challenge Project where you'll work collaboratively on a real-world multidisciplinary project.
+It will introduce a combination of theoretical foundations, practical methods and tools to apply in the Global Challenge Project where you will work collaboratively on a real-world multidisciplinary project.

 Finally, you will complete a supervised research-based dissertation project.

-Visit our programme catalogue for full details of each pathway structure.
+Visit our programme catalogue for full details of each pathway structure and unit content for our MSc Engineering with Management.

 Entry requirements

 An upper second-class honours degree or international equivalent in an engineering-related subject.
-Applicants must be able to demonstrate strong academic engagement with engineering, evidenced in their transcript.
+Applicants are required to have studied modules relevant to their pathway of choice.
 Applicants may be recommended for an alternative Engineering with Management pathway based on their academic and work experience.
-Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.